 When it comes time to compile your book, you choose what folders and note cards to include.
 Decide what format you would like the finished product to be and “Bingo!”, Scrivener exports a pretty clean copy of the code.
 I’ve played with the Epub export, put it into Sigil to validate, and it’s a clean as anything.

 Enter Scrivener Templates

-And one of the most useful functions I’ve found is the templates.
-Basically, you can save a blank project for use as a Scrivener template with these text cards already set up the way you choose to organize your projects.
+And one of the most useful functions I’ve found is the Scrivener template.
+You can save a blank project for use as a Scrivener template with these text cards already set up the way you choose to organize your projects.
 So, if you have a set way or organizing your front matter, text and back matter, you can save it as a Scrivener template and begin every project the same way.

 Lester Dent was the real name of Kenneth Robeson, the creator and writer of the classic Doc Savage stories.
 His Master fiction plot article is a short essay outlining a good 6,000 word pulp story.
-Sure, it’s a simple 3 act structure ( One 1,500 word set up, 2 1,500 word sections of rising action, and one 1,500 word climaxand denoument.) but it’s entertaining and easy to understand.
+Sure, it’s a simple 3 act structure ( One 1,500 word set up, 2 1,500 word sections of rising action, and one 1,500 word climax and denouement.) but it’s entertaining and easy to understand.

 And therefore, pretty useful to the aspiring writer.

-Here’s the Link to the Lester Dent Master Fiction Plot Scrivener Template on Drive.
+Here’s the Link to the Lester Dent Master Fiction Plot Scrivener Pulp Template:

 Enjoy, and let me know what you think.